zid-wm/zid-api/README.md

 ### Testing

 The vZID API uses PyTest for unit testing.
-Code coverage is enforced and all pull requests to `master` must have a minimum of 80% coverage (as well as 100% of tests passing).
+Code coverage is enforced and all pull requests to `main` must have a minimum of 80% coverage (as well as 100% of tests passing).

 To run all unit tests, use the following command: